How survival thriller The Grey transforms Liam Neeson into a frontier wolfman – and what that says about grief.

 The werewolf in The Grey is metaphorical rather than literal.
 There’s no gruesome physical transformation or murderous rampage.

-Instead, huntsman John Ottway is bitten by a wolf shortly after his plane crashes.
+Instead, huntsman John Ottway is bitten by a wolf after his plane crashes in the wilderness.
 The movie then follows his subtle transformation into a wolf-like man.
 Ottway even references this himself: “Maybe I’ll turn into a wolfman now.”

 He doesn’t actually become a merciless, four-legged killer.
 But he does learn to assert dominance over the rest of his ‘pack’, and to think and react like a wolf.